395t/review-assignments/_summaries/chen2020learning_2.md

 ![Example z and x values](chen2020learning_2_5.png)
 ![Example z and x values](chen2020learning_2_6.png)

 The paper also makes certain optimizations to this original idea.
 For each of the latent vectors, they concatentate the neighboring cell latent vector to find the new latent vector.
 (Feature Unfolding) This allows for a richer representation.
 Another optimization they make is that instead of using the closest latent vector they use the weighted average of latent vector (weighted by the distance from the coordinate x).
-(Local Ensemble)
+(Local Ensemble) The local ensemble optimization allows for the z vector to be smoothed out and removes discontinuities that arise when using the originally proposed function.

 ![Cell Decoding](chen2020learning_2_7.png)